mixolapmati/test-task/test_1/README.md

 ```
 $ ./tests.py
 ```
-for extendet output use "-v"
+for extended output use "-v"
 ```
 $ ./tests.py -v
 ```